hikettei/cl-waffe/Readme.md

   (with-jit
      (time (const (value (!log (!exp a)))))))

-; The first call of trace-operate, it seems slow because cl-waffe traces and compiles code.
+; The first call of trace-operate, it seems slower because cl-waffe traces and compiles code.
 (trace-operate)
 ;Evaluation took:
 ;  0.000 seconds of real time